upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

   use a standard deck of playing cards to enter a world of more or less out of control cardbots
 ---

+Cardbot Derby is the latest in an ongoing challenge to create interesting, non-trivial games using one or more standard decks of playing cards.
+The main idea was borrowed from [RoboRally](http://avalonhill.wizards.com/games/robo-rally) (a rather splendid fracas of a game), and then twisted to fit the affordances of the cards.
+Currently it is very much under construction, but first impressions hint that there is enough potential to warrant further iterations.

 Any feedback?
 Leave a comment [via a github issue](https://github.com/upthebuzzard/upthebuzzard.github.io/issues/11).

 # The Rules (version 0.1, 2017-12-26)